What is an asthma attack?

 3. Call 911 if your symptoms persist or worsen.
 Do this if you feel worse at any point or if there is no improvement after taking your medication.

-An asthma attack can be a life-threatening emergency that’s why you should always carry your reliever (rescue) inhaler with you and never hesitate to call 911 if your symptoms persist.
+An asthma attack can be a life-threatening emergency.
+That’s why it is important that you always carry your reliever (rescue) inhaler with you and never hesitate to call 911 if your symptoms persist.

 One in six people who receive treatment at the hospital needs emergency treatment again within two weeks.
 Asthma attacks are not normal and you should not tolerate them.